leighmcculloch/keywords/README.txt

 goto         sizeof       volatile     do           if static       while

-### Python (33 keywords)
+### Python (35 keywords)

-False        class        finally      is           return None         continue     for          lambda       try True         def          from         nonlocal     while and          del          global       not          with as           elif         if           or           yield assert       else         import       pass         break except       in           raise
+False        await        else         import       pass None         break        except       in           raise True         class        finally      is           return and          continue     for          lambda       try as           def          from         nonlocal     while assert       del          global       not          with async        elif         if           or           yield

 ### Ruby (36 keywords)